California HOA Document Requirements for Real Estate Closings

 The Buyer's Review Period

-California gives the buyer specific rights regarding HOA document review.
-Under Civil Code §4530, the buyer may cancel the transaction:
+California gives the buyer specific rights around HOA document review.
+Under Civil Code §4530, the buyer can cancel the transaction:

 - •Within 5 days of receiving the disclosure package for resale transactions